Nor-s/front-matter-gen/README.md

 ## Features

 - Adds a new explorer context menu option to create new blog posts
-- Sets up the file name automatically in the format expected by Jekyll (`YYY-mm-dd-*.*`)
+- Sets up the file name automatically in the configurable format
-- Ability to provide a template file for new posts in the Jekyll project root directory
+- Ability to provide a template file for new post, use predefined if not supplied

-- If no template file is provided, the extension uses a pre-defined template for new posts.
-The `Tab` key can be used to move between and edit the different attributes/fields in the front matter.
+### Supported Placeholder
+The following placeholder can be used both in filename and inside template.

+- %yyyy%: Year
+- %mm%: Month
+- %dd%: Day of month
+- %hh%: Hour
+- %ii%: Minute
+- %ss%: Second
+- %filename%: Name of supplied file plus extension

 ## Requirements